kiote/aa_plus_poro/README.md

 but with [this](http://thepugautomatic.com/2014/03/draper/) article in mind I want to implement POROs-version.

-As the result there is should be "decorated" title visible in interface.
-But there is no.
+As the result there is should be "decorated" title visible in the admin interface.

 ### Environment